ArthurA14/MLflow-indus/README.md

 #### Warning: This step is really important.
 By running this command, many requirements, which are located in the subdirectory *'opt/conda/'*, or in the directory *'tmp/'*, and in other directories related to the operating system used, are written in this file.
 In this repository, we have simply put the main dependencies required to complete the project.

+We also had to fix some errors related to certain versions of certain dependencies.
+Therefore, it is not guaranteed that the code will work immediately on any machine, the operator will have to fix these errors first.

 ### Data preparation

 #### Warning: it is necessary to download the application_train.csv and application_test.csv files on Kaggle and store them in a data/ folder in the root.